mayank-khare/api/README.md

 # An SPA for displaying customer data using React frontend.

-Read more dor running on Local development server -
+Read more for running on Local development server -

 # Getting Started with Create React App